starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/troubleshooting.md

   https://www.rewasd.com/ <br>
   Rewasd being installed can cause interference with this application

-* Make sure that "PS Remote Play" is closed before starting the adapter <br>
+* Make sure that "PS Remote Play" is closed before starting the adapter

+* Do not start "PS Remote Play" yourself <br>
+  If you start "PS Remote Play" yourself, the adapter be able to connect to that instance of remote play <br>
-  (PS4KeyboardAndMouseAdapter will start "PS Remote Play" once we detect where is it installed)
+  (PS4KeyboardAndMouseAdapter will start "PS Remote Play" once we detect where it is installed)

 * If you have a DS4 or DS5 controller/gamepad, unplug it from computer <br>
   Either being plugged in can cause interference with this application